liuact1986/MvvmLib/documentation/Navigation.md

 * **IViewLifetimeStrategy**: Allows to get always the same instance of a view (Singleton) for a region
 * **ISelectable**: allows to select a view
 * **BootstrapperBase**: bootstrapper base class
+* **BindableObject**: Allows to bind a value or object to Value dependency property and be notified on value changed.

 ## ViewModelLocator